timm/ezr/docs/03code.md

   return loop(self.rows[the.label:], ranked(self.rows[:the.label]))
 ```
-The default configs here are the.label=4 and the.Last=30; i.e. XXX
+The default configs here are the.label=4 and the.Last=30; i.e. four initial evaluations, then 26
+evals after that.

+TL;DR: to explore better methods for active learning:

-TL;DR: if you want to play this game, change the `guess()` function and do something, anything with the
+- change the `guess()` function
-unlabelled `todo` items (looking only at the x values, not the y values).
+- and  do something, anything with the unlabelled `todo` items (looking only at the x values, not the y values).

 ## SE notes: